hankyul2/hankyul2/README.md

 #### 🍕My name is hankyul.
 I want to introduce myself.

-- 🔭 I’m currently working on Ajou University as Undergraduate Student
+- 🔭 I’m currently studying on Ajou University as Undergraduate Student
 - 🌱 I’m currently learning [algorithm](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844) and machine learning and meta learning
 - ✨ Not Good at `python`, `c++`, `computer vision`, `vue`, `nodejs`, `java`.
 So if you are good at these, pls contact me :) I want to learn
 - 👯 I’m looking to collaborate on any project